allo-media/tech-blog/_posts/2019-07-16-stateful-components-in-elm.md

 - You need to pattern match `Widget.Msg` to intercept whatever event interests you...
 - ... meaning `Widget` exposes all `Msg`s, which are **implementation details** you now rely on.

 There's another way, which [Evan] explained in his now deprecated [elm-sortable-table] package.
-Among the many good points he has, one idea stroke me as brilliantly simple yet effective to simplify such stateful view components API design: **state updates can be managed right from event handlers**.
+Among the many good points he has, one idea stroke me as brilliantly simple yet effective to simplify such stateful view components API design:

+> **State updates can be managed right from event handlers!**

 Let's imagine a simple counter; what if when clicking the *increment* button, instead of calling `onClick` with some `Increment` message, we would call **a user-provided one** with the new counter state updated accordingly?